apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    between `proxy.config.net.max_connections_in` and `proxy.config.net.max_requests_in`
    is the amount of maximum idle (keepalive) connections |TS| will maintain.

+.. ts:cv:: CONFIG proxy.config.net.per_client.max_connections_in INT 0
+   :reloadable:

+   The total number of concurrent client connections that |TS| will accept from a given client.
+Any received connections from a client beyond this limit will be immediately closed.
+Once the number of concurrent client connections drops below this configured value, |TS| will begin accepting new connections while the number of concurrent connections remains below this limit.
+A value of 0 disables the per client concurrent connection limit.

+.. ts:cv:: CONFIG proxy.config.http.per_client.connection.alert_delay INT 60
+   :reloadable:
+   :units: seconds

+   Throttle alerts per client group to be no more often than this many seconds.
+Summary data is provided per alert to allow log scrubbing to generate accurate data.

 .. ts:cv:: CONFIG proxy.config.net.max_requests_in INT 0

    The total number of concurrent requests or active client connections